cullenjett/quickbase_record/README.md

 ## Usage

 ### Initialize the API Client
-QuickbaseRecord is built on top of the [Advantage Quickbase](https://github.com/AdvantageIntegratedSolutions/Quickbase-Gem) gem to make the API calls to QuickBase, so you'll need to configure Quickbaserecord with your app's realm name and provide a valid username and password.
+QuickbaseRecord is built on top of the [Advantage Quickbase](https://github.com/AdvantageIntegratedSolutions/Quickbase-Gem) gem to make the API calls to QuickBase, so you'll need to configure QuickbaseRecord with your app's realm name and provide a valid username and password.
 This can be done in a single initializer file with a call to `QuickbaseRecords.configure`, making sure to keep your credentials safe from the world.

 ```
   # config/initializers/quickbase_record.rb